factory51/gig/task_3/README.md

 +------------------+------------------+------+-----+---------+----------------+
 ```

-- A user password table was created to remove the password hash from the users table, it also allows for multiple entires with a status of is_active.
+- A user password table was created to remove the password hash from the users table, it also allows for multiple entries with a status of is_active.
 If the application doesn't want to allow users to re-use passwords, this can be used to compare the older stored hashes against new input.

 ```
 +-------------+------------+------+-----+---------+----------------+